PUBLIKATIONSSERVER

 Zitieren

-Brown, G. T. L. ; Hirschfeld, Gerrit: Students’ conceptions of assessment and mathematics: self-regulation raises achievement.
+Brown, Gavin T. L. ; Hirschfeld, Gerrit: Students’ conceptions of assessment and mathematics: self-regulation raises achievement.
 In: Australian Journal of Educational and Developmental Psychology Bd.
-7 (2007), S. 63–74
+7, University of Newcastle, Australia (2007), S. 63–74

 Brown GTL, Hirschfeld G. Students’ conceptions of assessment and mathematics: self-regulation raises achievement.
 Australian Journal of Educational and Developmental Psychology.
 2007;7:63-74.